sohoffice/sohoffice-authorization/DEV.md

 ./gradlew publish
 ```

 Release version will be published by the release process.
-No extra steps are needed.
+No extra steps are needed to publish.